Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals," and he believes this side is the strongest contender for the title | Goal.com United Arab Emirates

 The Netherlands have never won the World Cup, despite reaching the final three times.

-Kluivert himself played in the 1998 tournament with a golden generation; the Dutch reached the semi-finals before losing on penalties to Brazil—a match in which the former striker scored.
+Kluivert himself played in the 1998 tournament, where a golden generation reached the semi-finals before losing on penalties to Brazil; the former striker still found the net in that heartbreaking defeat.

 Overall, he earned 79 caps, scoring 40 goals and providing seven assists.